-Canon SL1 (1.6x sensor, 14.2 oz./403g with battery and card, $599) and Canon EF-s 18-55mm IS STM. enlarge.
+Canon SL1 (1.6x sensor, 14.2 oz./403g with battery and card) and Canon EF-s 18-55mm IS STM, about $499 with lens. enlarge.
 My biggest source of support is when you use any of these links, especially this link to the SL1 body at Adorama, or to the kit with the new 18-55 STM (as shown) at Adorama, or the body at Amazon or the kit at Amazon, when you get anything, regardless of the country in which you live.
 It helps me keep adding new reviews when you get yours through these links — but I receive nothing for my efforts if you buy elsewhere, so please use these approved sources for the best prices, selection and service.
 Thanks for your support!
 Ken.

 Top, Canon SL1 and Canon EF-s 18-55mm IS STM.